 There were a few 19th-century cottages on Weirs Lane already, some with paper roofs.
 The lane led originally to the Weirs paper mill and to a footbridge over the weirs on a loop of the river which rejoins the main Thames further south at Kennington.
 From 1897 there was a free punt ferry to take people across the river to Iffley.
 Much earlier there had been a ford crossing Weirs mill stream, lining up with the Roman road which came down Boars Hill and past where Red Bridge is now, on its way towards Alcester (see M Henig & P Booth, Roman Oxfordshire (Sutton, 2000)).
 In 1937 a high-arched concrete footbridge was built which, in 1962, was replaced by Donnington Bridge.
 This was the first road bridge to be constructed over the Thames in five centuries, and it allowed motor traffic to cross the river here for the first time.
 Hence Weirs Lane ceased to be a cul-de-sac.

 This extract from the 1938 Ordnance Survey map shows housing development south of New Hinksey and in Cold Harbour.
 None of these terraced houses existed when the previous Ordnance Survey map was drawn in 1921.
-Notice the Bowling Green at the western end of Sunningwell Road, which was laid out by the South Oxford Bowls Club in 1932.
+Notice the bowling green and club house at the western end of Sunningwell Road, which were laid out by the South Oxford Bowls Club in 1933, on land rented from the City Council.
 The City's Infectious Diseases Hospital can be seen in the bottom right-hand corner.

 The Cold Harbour area was served by St Luke's church, which opened on Canning Crescent in 1933 as a mission hall under the patronage of St Matthew’s church on Marlborough Road.
 In 1933-6 further council housing was built at the southern end of the Abingdon Road, where it curves south-westwards, on land bought from the Revd JWC Moore.
 This formed the Glebe Estate, part of which is Bertie Place.
 The estate was initially built by a Coventry firm, J Aston & Co, but was completed by Collett & Rogers of Wootton (near Abingdon).
 In 1938 the South Oxford Baptist church opened on Wytham Street (though after the map left was drawn).
 In 1997 it was discovered that land around Bertie Place was contaminated and major work was carried out to remove and replace the top soil.